Call: +63917 138 1339 or +63917 129 9132

 Woltman Water Meter

-Selecting water meters on sizes which normally fall into one of two groups.
+Select water meters in sizes which normally fall into one of two groups of Water Meter.

-Most familiar water meters are mechanical meters that use a rotor that will turn as the flow of water increases.
-These meters come in small and larger sizes and are a popular option for drinking water and other domestic or commercial uses – often seen in agriculture and irrigation.
+Most familiar water meters are mechanical meters that use a rotor that will spin as the flow of water increases to give a visual indication of flow and total volume.
+Some of the smaller water meters use a nutating disc method.
+Water meters are a popular option for drinking water and other domestic uses – often seen in agriculture and irrigation.
+When the water meter application becomes too large, it is often more practical and economical to use an electromagnetic meter.

 How Water Meters Work?

-Water meters are commonly used to provide a pulsed output once a certain volume has been measured.
-The pulse can be set to activate at the turning of the cycle or cycles of the rotor (sometimes called turbine) and this can be totalized on a counter to give the combined volume of water that has passed through the meter over a time period e.g. hours, days, weeks, months and years.
+Water meters can be used to provide only visual flow volume but can optionally be fitted with a pulsed output to trigger, once a certain water volume has been measured.
+The pulse can be set to activate at the turning of the cycle or cycles of the rotor (sometimes called turbine rotor) connected to a mechanical counter to give the combined volume of water that has passed through the meter over a time period e.g. hours, days, weeks, months and years.

 What are the types of water meter?

-Why cannot we use a water meter for everyday application?
+Why we cannot use a water meter for every application?

-The water meters cover a range of sizes but since they are mechanical, there is a limitation to the range of measurement normally with a maximum of 3-5 m/s depending on the manufacturer.
-All these meters (even from different manufacturers) are very simple to install and read, hence their popularity.
+The water meters cover a range of sizes but since they are mechanical water meters, there is a limitation to the range of measurement and normally a minimum flow velocity is required to reach the advertised accuracy from the manufacturer .
+All Woltman Water meters (even from different manufacturers) are very simple to install and use, hence their popularity but as mentioned previously, there are limitations which can be overcome by using other flow meter types if necessary.

 We will help our customers choose a water meter with a size that is suitable for the flow rate that they will be measuring.